steven-d-pennington/pocket-philosopher/supabase/README.md

 # Supabase Environment Guide

-This guide captures the provisioning steps and parity requirements for the Pocket Philosopher Supabase stack across local, staging, and production environments.
+This guide captures the provisioning steps, authentication configuration, and parity requirements for the Pocket Philosopher Supabase stack across local, staging, and production environments.

 ## Environments